 Quote to Consider: Beware Your Own Lie

-“A man who lies to himself, and believes his own lies, becomes unable to recognize truth, either in himself or in anyone else, and he ends up losing respect for himself and for others.
-When he has no respect for anyone, he can no longer love, and in him, he yields to his impulses, indulges in the lowest form of pleasure, and behaves in the end like an animal in satisfying his vices.
+quote-to-consider“A man who lies to himself, and believes his own lies, becomes unable to recognize truth, either in himself or in anyone else, and he ends up losing respect for himself and for others.
+When he has no respect for anyone, he can no longer love, and in him, he yields to his impulses, Brothers Karamazovindulges in the lowest form of pleasure, and behaves in the end like an animal in satisfying his vices.
 And it all comes from lying—to others and to yourself.”

 Fyodor Dostoevsky